Technische Nothilfe: History

-The TN was founded on 30 September 1919 by Otto Lummitzsch with the stated purpose to protect and maintain vital and strategic facilities (e.g., gas works, water works, power stations, railways, post offices, agriculture concerns and food production activities).
-At the time (1919–1923), these vital infrastructure facilities were under threat from sabotage and attack during a period bordering on civil war, which was caused by the collapse of German economy following the end of World War I and exacerbated by a spate of politically motivated wildcat strikes, usually by left-wing elements.
-In effect they were strike-breakers.

-The organization was formed from primarily post World War I army engineering/technical unit members, and transitioned into a volunteer civilian organization which was registered by the Department of the Interior.
-The change was required by the demilitarisation requirements of the Treaty of Versailles, in order that the TN would not be classified as a military organization.
+The Technische Nothilfe (TN) was founded on 30 September 1919 by Otto Lummitzsch, a civil engineer and former military officer, with the stated purpose of protecting and maintaining Weimar Germany's vital and strategic facilities, such as gas works, water works, power stations, railways, post offices, agriculture concerns and food production activities.
+At the time, Germany was in the midst of the German Revolution, with these vital infrastructure facilities under threat from sabotage and attack during a period when the country was bordering on civil war, caused by the collapse of German economy and political chaos following the end of World War I. This was exacerbated by a spate of politically motivated wildcat strikes, usually by rebellious left-wing elements hoping to exploit the situation.
+Membership of the TN was primarily drawn from army engineering and technical unit members of the Imperial German Army and Imperial German Navy, but it soon transitioned into a volunteer civilian organization registered by the Department of the Interior.
+The change was required by the demilitarisation requirements of the Treaty of Versailles, in order that it would not be classified as a military organization.
 Based on the nature of its operations, the background of its personnel was mainly conservative middle class, but included a large number of students, especially those in technical studies.
-In the Weimar Republic period, the TN was seen as a threat by the working class and thus aroused the animosity of trade unionists, and more particularly the Communist Party of Germany.
-The TN intervened as a volunteer aide organization, when strikes could not be avoided, and when the public welfare was endangered as in strikes of electricity, food service and railroad workers.
+One of the TN's main functions was strikebreaking, thus earning the animosity of trade unionists and the Social Democratic Party, and more particularly the Communist Party of Germany.
+It intervened as a volunteer aid organization when strikes could not be avoided, and when the public welfare was endangered in strikes of electricity, food service and railroad workers.
+The TN was seen as a threat by the working class, as it weakened the effectiveness of their strikes at a time of great economic distress.

-As economic conditions improved (after about 1925) and strikes became less common and less aggressive, the TN was able to shift its activities into public welfare areas such as disaster relief (Katastrophendienst), with respect to floods, fires, industrial accidents, bridge and railway collapses; as well as responding to motor vehicle accidents in the countryside.
+By around 1925, as economic conditions in Germany had improved, strikes became less common and less aggressive.
+The TN's activities became less political, and was able to shift its activities into public welfare areas such as disaster relief (Katastrophendienst), with respect to floods, fires, industrial accidents, bridge and railway collapses; as well as responding to motor vehicle accidents in the countryside.
 A mobile Bereitschaftdienst (BD; literally ‘Call Service’) was set up, in order to be able to more readily respond.
-Clandestine air raid protection activities also began in the late 1920s – early 1930s as the Luftschutzdienst (LD; ‘Air Protection Service’).
+Clandestine air raid protection activities also began in the late 1920s and early 1930s as the Luftschutzdienst (LD; ‘Air Protection Service’).
 From 1931 to 1934, the TN also became involved in the Freiwilligen Arbeitsdienst (FAD; 'Volunteer Labour Service') and supervised training at over 12,000 locations.
 The FAD was later morphed into the Reichsarbeitsdienst (RAD).
+As the situation in Germany stabilised, membership of the TN declined from almost 500,000 in 1924 to 186,000 in 1930.